jbossas/archetypes/jboss-html5-mobile-archetype/src/main/resources/archetype-resources/README.md

 Finally, wro4j runs in the compile phase so any standard build command like package, install, etc. will trigger it.
 The plugin is in a profile with an id of "minify" so you will want to specify that profile in your maven build.

+NOTE: You must either specify the default profile for no tests or the arquillian test profile to run tests when minifying to avoid test errors.
 For example:

+    #No Tests
+    mvn clean package jboss-as:deploy -Pminify,default

+OR

+    #With Tests
-    mvn clean package jboss-as:deploy -Pminify
+    mvn clean package jboss-as:deploy -Pminify,arq-jbossas-remote

 Running the Arquillian tests
 ============================